-Noninterest expense increased in the comparison largely due to a full-year of BBVA operating expenses and continued investments to support business growth, partially offset by lower variable compensation associated with decreased business activity.
+Noninterest expense increased in the comparison and included continued investments to support business growth.

-Average loans increased compared with 2021 due to increases in Corporate Banking, Business Credit and Real Estate, partially offset by a decline in Commercial Banking:
+Average loans increased compared with 2022 due to increases in Corporate Banking, Real Estate and Business Credit, partially offset by a decrease in Commercial Banking:

-- Corporate Banking provides lending, equipment finance, treasury management and capital markets products and services to mid-sized and large corporations and government, and not-for-profit entities.
-Average loans for this business increased, driven by strong new production and higher average utilization of loan commitments as well as the full-year benefit of loans from BBVA. - Business Credit provides asset-based lending and equipment financing solutions.
-The loan and lease portfolio is relatively high yielding, with acceptable risk as the loans are mainly secured by business assets.
-Average loans for this business increased, primarily driven by higher utilization of loan commitments and new production. - Real Estate provides banking, financing, and servicing solutions for commercial real estate clients across the country.
-Average loans for this business increased reflecting new production, partially offset by lower average utilization of loan commitments. - Commercial Banking provides lending, treasury management and capital markets products and services to smaller corporations and businesses.
-Average loans for this business decreased, primarily driven by PPP loan forgiveness, partially offset by the full-year benefit of loans from BBVA.
+- Corporate Banking provides lending, equipment finance, treasury management and capital markets products and services to mid-sized and large corporations, and government and not-for-profit entities.
+Average loans for this business increased driven by strong new production throughout 2022 and the acquisition of capital commitment facilities from Signature Bridge Bank, N.A. on October 2, 2023. - Real Estate provides banking, financing and servicing solutions for commercial real estate clients across the country.
+Average loans for this business increased largely due to new production throughout 2022, partially offset by a lower average utilization of loan commitments. - Business Credit provides asset-based lending and equipment financing solutions.
+The loan and lease portfolio is mainly secured by business assets.
+Average loans for this business increased, primarily driven by new production, partially offset by a lower average utilization of loan commitments. - Commercial Banking provides lending, treasury management and capital markets related products and services to smaller corporations and businesses.
+Average loans for this business declined primarily driven by lower average utilization of loan commitments, paydowns outpacing new production and PPP loan forgiveness.

 The deposit strategy of Corporate & Institutional Banking is to remain disciplined on pricing and focused on growing and retaining relationship-based balances over time, executing on customer and segment-specific deposit growth strategies and continuing to provide funding and liquidity to PNC.
-Average total deposits decreased in the comparison reflecting the impact of competitive pricing dynamics, partially offset by the full-year benefit of deposits from BBVA.
+Average total deposits decreased in 2023 compared to 2022, reflecting the impact of quantitative tightening by the Federal Reserve and included a continued shift from noninterest-bearing to interest-bearing deposits as deposit rates have risen.
 We continue to actively monitor the interest rate environment and make adjustments to our deposit strategy in response to evolving market conditions, bank funding needs and client relationship dynamics.